Lancelot: Elaine, Galahad and the Grail

-Princess Elaine of Corbenic, daughter of the Fisher King, also falls in love with him but is more successful than the others.
-With the help of magic, Lady Elaine tricks Lancelot into believing that she is Guinevere, and thus makes him sleep with her by deception.
+Princess Elaine of Corbenic, daughter of the Fisher King, also desires him but is more successful than the others.
+With the help of magic, Elaine tricks Lancelot into believing that she is Guinevere, and thus makes him sleep with her by deception.
 The ensuing pregnancy results in the birth of his son Galahad, whom Elaine will send off to grow up without a father.
 Galahad later emerges as the Merlin-prophesied Good Knight, destined for great deeds, who will find the Holy Grail.

 But Guinevere learns of their affair, and becomes furious when she finds that Elaine has made Lancelot sleep with her by magic trickery for a second time and in Guinevere's own castle.
 She blames Lancelot and banishes him from Camelot.
 Broken by her reaction, Lancelot goes mad again.
 He flees and vanishes, wandering the wilderness for (either two or five) years.
 During this time, he is searched for by the remorseful Guinevere and the others.
 Eventually, he arrives back at Corbenic, where he is recognised by Elaine.
 Lancelot, shown the Holy Grail through a veil, is cured of his madness, and then chooses to live with her on a remote isle, where he is known incognito as the Wicked Knight (Chevalier Malfait, the French form also used by Malory).
 After ten years pass, Lancelot is finally found by Perceval and Ector, who meanwhile have been sent to look for him by Guinevere (the prose Lancelot narrates the adventures of them and various other knights in the Quest for Lancelot).